janaosstyn/McFAE/README.md

     python src/scripts/TCR3D_to_model_data.py

-All feature attributions, distance matrices, RMSE's and intermediary results are saved in  `/data` folder where a subfolder is made for each model configuration.
+All feature attributions, distance matrices, correlation and intermediary results are saved in  `/data` folder where a subfolder is made for each model configuration.
 All results can be reproduced by running:

     python src/imrex_attributions.py